“Those who don’t know history are destined to repeat it” Edmund Burke

 The Russian Revolution

 This course is 100% exam based.
-Students have two lessons per week.
+In Key Stage 4 students have 5 hours of teaching time over two weeks.

 Key Stage 5